-Mobile devices have small screens and users are often on the go.
-Thus, their comfort must be secured with proper optimization techniques.
-Therefore, a mobile-optimized website lets mobile visitors browse through your site’s content pleasantly.
-They need an impeccable experience regardless if they are in a coffee shop or doing shopping in the market.
+As mobile devices have small screens and users are often on the go, their comfort must be secured with proper optimization techniques.
+Therefore, a mobile-optimized website lets mobile visitors browse through your site’s content pleasantly, regardless if they are in a coffee shop or doing shopping in the market.

-Below you can see the “Mobile Optimizer’s Hierarchy of Needs” by Databox.
-It should give you a basic understanding of which factors you should optimize while optimizing your website for mobile devices.
+Below, you can see the “Mobile Optimizer’s Hierarchy of Needs” by Databox.
+It should give you a basic understanding of which factors should be taken care of while optimizing your website for mobile devices.

 Why is Mobile Optimization Important?

-The possibilities offered by mobile phones are growing rapidly.
-So is the number of activities that users perform on their smartphones.
+The possibilities offered by mobile phones are growing rapidly, and so is the number of activities that users perform on their smartphones.
 This, of course, translates into the requirements that a mobile-optimized site should meet.
-With that being said, let’s check what the essentials are.
-We’ll also why every business owner should take care of having a mobile site.
+With that being said, let’s check what the essentials are and why every business owner should take care of having a mobile site.